Evil0ctal/Evil0ctal/README.md

 ### [https://fuckmcbbs.net](https://fuckmcbbs.net)

 > **Inspiration:**
 > A domain with a bit of dark humor, inspired by my frustration with  **[MCBBS.net](http://mcbbs.net)** .
 After three years of signing in and saving diamonds, my account was permanently banned for no clear reason.
-Interestingly, MCBBS shut down in February 2024—rest in peace! 🪦
+Interestingly, MCBBS shut down in February 2024 — RIP🪦

 ---